cadtexas/intro-to-java/README.md

    computer is 64-bit
 3. Double-click the downloaded file and follow the prompts to install Java
 4. Download Eclipse from [here][eclipse]
-5. Under Get Eclipse click the orange button, it should download the approriate version
+5. Under Get Eclipse click the orange button, it should download the appropriate version
 6. Double-click the downloaded file and select Eclipse IDE for Java Developers
 7. Press Install and follow the prompts.